rezashokrzad/ContextLens/ContextLens Instruction.md

     + b.
 You should see the ContextLens dashboard.
 2. **Uploading data**:
     + a.
 Click on the "Choose File" button to select a ".csv" or ".xlsx" file to upload.
     + b.
-The file should contain up to 200 sentences.
+The file should contain a single column of up to 200 sentences.
 3. **Specifying your desired word**:
     + a.
 In the "Desired word" text box, enter the word you want to explore.
     + b.
 You can also enter multiple distinct words by separating them with commas.